na-na-hi/renget/archive/how2playba.md

 **Normal** does 100% damage.
 **Resist** does 50% damage.

-[This google doc](https://docs.google.com/spreadsheets/d/1BO-Uh_CsAOIetPjrNyFy9-7r1a4RAtVwK135bBC3hzM/edit#gid=2128322015) [(image version)](https://imgur.io/a/ejZ2aIG) visually shows you how to build, just go to the 'Teambuilding' sheet (or click on the imgur).
+[This google doc](https://docs.google.com/spreadsheets/d/1BO-Uh_CsAOIetPjrNyFy9-7r1a4RAtVwK135bBC3hzM/edit#gid=2128322015) [(image version)](https://imgur.io/a/ejZ2aIG) tells you what students to prioritise, just go to the 'Teambuilding' sheet (or click on the imgur).

 Attack type (colour) > Role (tank/dps) > Environment > EX and skill levels > Star level.
 Iori might be the best unit in the game, but mismatching her against red units makes her do 1/4th of her expected damage.
 For healers, buffers, and tanks you can ignore the environment mood and attack type.